CodeCorico/allons-y/README.md

 ## Create a new platform

-Allons-y! uses a wizard form to configure your platreform and install its architecture.
+Allons-y uses a wizard form to configure your platreform and install its architecture.
-Create an empty directory then instantiate Allons-y!:
+Create an empty directory then instantiate Allons-y:
 ```
 mkdir myProject
 cd myProject